+Our operations, like those of other companies engaged in similar businesses, require the handling, use, storage and disposal of certain regulated materials.
+As a result, we are subject to the requirements of federal, state and local environmental protection and occupational health and safety laws and regulations.
+These laws regulate issues such as wastewater, stormwater, solid and hazardous waste and materials, and air quality.
+While our operations generally do not raise significant environmental risks, we use petroleum products, solvents and other hazardous substances for fueling and maintaining our equipment and vehicles.
 Environmental laws also impose obligations and liability for the cleanup of properties affected by hazardous substance spills or releases.
 These liabilities can be imposed on the parties generating or disposing of such substances or the operator of the affected property, often without regard to whether the owner or operator knew of, or was responsible for, the presence of hazardous substances.
 Accordingly, we may become liable, either contractually or by operation of law, for remediation costs even if a contaminated property is not currently owned or operated by us, or if the contamination was caused by third parties during or prior to our ownership or operation of the property.
-Given the nature of our operations (which involve the use of petroleum products, solvents and other hazardous substances for fueling and maintaining our equipment and vehicles), there can be no assurance that prior site assessments or investigations have identified all potential instances of soil or groundwater contamination.
+As such, there can be no assurance that prior site assessments or investigations have identified all potential instances of soil or groundwater contamination.
 Future events, such as changes in existing laws or policies or their enforcement, or the discovery of currently unknown contamination, may give rise to additional remediation liabilities, which may be material.